WSGG

 WSGG (89.3 FM, "Radio Avivamiento") is a radio station licensed to serve Norfolk, Connecticut.
-The station is owned by Revival Christian Ministries, Inc. It airs a Spanish language Contemporary Christian music format.
+The station is owned by Revival Christian Ministries, Inc. It airs a Spanish language contemporary Christian music format.
+Its programming is also heard on WKGG (90.9 FM) in Bolton and W261BU (100.1 FM) in Talcottville.

 The station was assigned the callsign WSGG by the Federal Communications Commission on May 17, 2001.